Chain Stitch

 A Chain stitch is an embroidery stitch in which a series of looped stitches form a chain-like pattern.
 This stitch is an ancient craft – examples of surviving Chinese chain stitch embroidery dates back to the 5th – 3rd century BC.
 This simple stitch has made its place on the list of the best embroidery stitches because it is so versatile.

-This simple hand embroidery stitch is great for outlining, filling, lettering, border designs, and as a part of other composite stitches, like tulip or wheatear stitch.
-In addition, this stitch is very handy when embroidering flowing, curvy lines.
+This simple hand embroidery stitch is great for outlining, filling, lettering, border designs, and as a part of other composite stitches, like Tulip Stitch or Wheatear Stitch.
+In addition, this technique is very handy when embroidering flowing, curvy lines.

-Also, you can make detached chain stitches and embroider Lazy daisy stitch flowers.
+Also, you can make detached stitches and embroider Lazy Daisy Stitch flowers or make filling.

 This stitch is also called Tambour stitch and the Point de chainette.